fourjay/vim-assimilate/README.md

 who replied in a Reddit thread https://www.reddit.com/r/vim/comments/9bybpz/custom_omni_completion_for_inhouse_code_at_work/ I've generalized his code and modified the approach (use glob is faster then expand and likewise map is faster then for loops).

+Ingo Karkat has done much with completefunc, for example https://github.com/inkarkat/vim-CompleteHelper But my use case here seems to have escaped his notice.